dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 <img src="/img/gender-equality-paradox/richardson_transformed.jpg" alt="transformed version of richardson's data" loading="lazy">

+If you look carefully, you can see that these dots are the same as the red dots above.

 </details>

 For another thing, they did a *linear regression* and found no significant result.
 That's not too surprising, given that the effect above is nonlinear and symmetric.